 The team aspect is more complicated.
 It uses a basic unilevel plan with multiple ranks.
 Each new rank allows you to earn more and also comes with extra requirements.
 The higher ranks have access to a large number of bonuses but there are many addition considerations, including active legs, the ranks of your team members, level overrides, generations and matching mentor bonuses.
 You also need to hit $300 in sales each month to stay active.
 There are also specific sales requirements for various ranks.

 Final Thoughts: Compelling Creations seems like a good choice for casual income.
 It has an unusual angle and reasonably priced products, along with no ongoing requirements if you just want to sell products.
 But, as always, the compensation plan gets complicated fast and earning from your team would be challenging.

-CB Jewelry (also called Christian Bling Jewelry)
+15. CB Jewelry (Christian Bling Jewelry)